-According to the McKinsey ‘digital transformations’ report, process will lead digital transformation.
-As organizations’ digital ambitions are rapidly growing, it becomes crucial to control and improve all digital processes that support their customer’s journey as well as leveraging data and obtain greater agility in adopting new technologies.
+According to the McKinsey ‘digital transformations’ report, the process will lead to digital transformation.
+As organizations’ digital ambitions are rapidly growing, it becomes crucial to control and improve all-digital processes that support their customer’s journey as well as leveraging data and obtain greater agility in adopting new technologies.

 Companies refusing to change risk falling behind and will be caught up by digital-native challengers.
 Companies that fail to bridge the gap between legacy systems and modern technologies will have trouble embracing this digital transformation, which will significantly hinder their growth.

 In the McKinsey report, the surveyed decision-makers say that integrating legacy systems with modern technology such as SaaS applications without disruption presents significant challenges.
 Another reason to seriously consider legacy modernization.

 Better geared for the future after legacy modernization

 Asysco customers that have gone through a successful legacy modernization project claim to be more agile and better geared for the future.

 “Asysco first helped us transform our legacy off the mainframe and now they help us to move to the Cloud.
 They are a committed and knowledgeable business partner that helps us achieve our goals”.